 Day 2 – Fort Ebey, Coupeville & Oak Harbor

-Drive into Coupeville for a casual breakfast from the Little Red Hen Bakery and coffee out on the end of Coupeville Wharf.
+Grab a casual breakfast at the Little Red Hen Bakery, Coupeville and a coffee out on the historic wharf.
 Take some time to look for whales and ring the bell if you spot one.
+Explore more of this quaint, seaside town before we continue on to Fort Ebey State Park.

-After your hike, make your way to Oak Harbor.
+Continue north to Oak Harbor, the largest town on Whidbey Island.
+While the naval base dominates, the town has some great cafés and waterfront parks.
 I recommend a seafood lunch at Seabolt’s Smokehouse.
-It’s a modest, family-friendly joint that isn’t likely to come up in your Instagram feed, but what it lacks in style it makes up for in delicious seafood.
-We split a Captain’s Platter and the halibut was to-die-for.
+It’s a modest, family-friendly joint that isn’t likely to come up in your Instagram feed.
+But what it lacks in style it makes up for in a mouthwatering Captain’s Platter and to-die-for halibut.
+Take an afternoon stroll around the historic Oak Harbor downtown and see the murals that were created as part of the Allgire Project.

 Day 3 – Deception Pass State Park, Anacortes, Swinomish and La Conner

-At the Fidalgo Island end of the park, drive out to Rosario Head where you can take a short walk around the headland for stunning vistas of the San Juan Islands to the northwest and looking back at Bowman Bay to the east.
+At the Fidalgo Island end of the State Park, drive out to Rosario Head where you can take a short walk around the headland for stunning vistas of the San Juan Islands to the northwest and looking back at Bowman Bay to the east.
 There are plenty of picnic tables here and I highly recommend you make this your lunch spot.

 If you didn’t pack a picnic, don’t worry, because there is food just up the road.
 From Deception Pass, make your way to Anacortes.
 There are plenty of food outlets to choose from in the historic downtown area – but pass on dessert because our ice cream stop is coming.